Wernicke-Korsakoff syndrome is a brain disorder due to vitamin B1 (thiamine) deficiency.

 Monitoring and special care may be needed if the person is:

 Stopping alcohol use can prevent more loss of brain function and damage to nerves.
-Eating a well-balanced, nourishing diet can help, but it is not a substitute for stopping alcohol use.
+A well-balanced, nourishing diet can help, but it is not a substitute for stopping alcohol use.

 - Alcohol withdrawal